ebd622/k8s-into/session_2.md

 Kubernetes Controllers are the brain behind Kubernetes.
 Controllers are processes that monitor kubernetes objects and respond accordingly.
 Let's consider one controller in particular - Replication Controller.

 ## Services
-Services help us to connect kubernetes applications together or with the users.
+Services help us to connect kubernetes applications together with other applications users.

 <img src="images/serv1.PNG" width="60%">

+For example, our application is a group of pods - front-end, back-end, DB.
+In Kubernetes world PODs don't communicate directly to each other, services are used for this.
+The services enable [loose coupling](https://www.linkedin.com/pulse/loose-coupling-microservice-architecture-patrick-van-vuuren/) between micro-services in our application.

 ### Use Case example
 <img src="images/serv2.PNG" width="60%">